Nurana-A/My_fiction_story/N4_story.md

 The truck rounded a large hill and stopped.
 We looked around and saw the sunrise over a field of unusual beauty.
 At first, it seemed the sky and the land were glowing red.
-Then, as Uncle Akper and the driver helped the children down and we all approached the field, it became clear: we were facing a breathtaking poppy field.
+Then, as uncle Akper and the driver helped the children down and we all approached the field, it became clear: we were facing a breathtaking poppy field.
 I had never seen such a mesmerizing sight — sky and earth merged, pulsating in red, as if the entire field were part of the magical phenomenon of sunrise.